serverlessworkflow/specification/specification.md

 </details>

-CloudEvents can be consumed by [Event states](#Event-State) and trigger one or more [actions](#Action-Definition) to be performed.
-CloudEvents can include data which needs to be merged with the state data before associated actions are executed.
-You can filter the event data with the `dataOutputPath` property, selecting only the portion of the event data that you need to be merged with the state data.
+Allows event data to be filtered and added to or merged with the state data.
+All events have to be in the CloudEvents format and event data filters can filter both context attributes and the event payload (data) using the `dataOutputPath` property.

 Here is an example using an event filter: